huggingface/diffusers/docs/source/en/tutorials/using_peft_for_inference.md

 ## Fusing multiple adapters into the model

-You can use PEFT to easily fuse/unfuse multiple adapters directly into the weights of the model (both unet and text encoder) using the [`~diffusers.loaders.LoraLoaderMixin.fuse_lora`] method, which can lead to a speed-up in inference and lower VRAM usage.
+You can use PEFT to easily fuse/unfuse multiple adapters directly into the model weights (both UNet and text encoder) using the [`~diffusers.loaders.LoraLoaderMixin.fuse_lora`] method, which can lead to a speed-up in inference and lower VRAM usage.

 ```py
 pipe.load_lora_weights("nerijs/pixel-art-xl", weight_name="pixel-art-xl.safetensors", adapter_name="pixel")